Rye Whiskey

 Method

-Store unopened bottles upright in a cool, dark location away from direct sunlight and temperature fluctuations
+Store unopened bottles upright in cool, dark locations away from direct sunlight and temperature fluctuations

 Duration